-5.0 Event Sanctions
+Event Sanctions

-1. The FTA executive board will select the schedule and location of events for the championship series.
+The FTA executive board will select the schedule and location of events for the championship series.
 The FTA will sanction a minimum of 6 events for the championship series.
+A best practice is to assign a Trials Master for each event during the development of the schedule.
+If this is not possible for each event, a Trials Master may be selected at a later time but must be selected prior to setup day.

-2. The Club Director assigned to a sanctioned event will function as Trials Master and be responsible for providing a trial that is laid out and operated in accordance with the FTA rules.
+The Trials Master shall be responsible for providing a trial that is laid out and operated in accordance with the FTA rules.
 The FTA executive board may disqualify any trial not run in accordance with the FTA rules.

-3. In the event of a need to cancel or reschedule a trial, the Club Director must notify the FTA President as soon as possible so the appropriate action can be taken.
+In the event of a need to cancel or reschedule a trial, the Trials Master must notify the FTA President as soon as possible so the appropriate action can be taken.
 The Division of Forestry requires a 60 day notification to issue a permit for any event at Croom.
 The AMA requires a minimum of 25 days notification to sanction and insure an event.

-4. The Club Director is responsible for providing the worker/observer list to the Competition Director.
-The organizing club is responsible for making the necessary arrangements to ensure they have adequate workers.
+The Trials Master is responsible for providing the worker/observer list to the FTA Vice President.
+The Trials Master is responsible for making the necessary arrangements to ensure they have adequate workers.
+Peer scoring is an acceptable method for obtaining adequate workers for local FTA events only.

-5. The Club Director is responsible for providing the Competition Director with the complete list of final results after the trial.
+The Trials Master is responsible for providing the FTA Vice President with the complete list of final results after the trial.
 All ties, discrepancies, and protests are to be resolved before the awards ceremony.
+A picture or other agreed upon method may be used to communicate the final results.

-6. The FTA will Sanction a 2-day “fun in the Sun” event every spring in conjunction with Bike Week in Daytona.
-This event is not a part of the championship series.
+The FTA will sanction a 2-day “fun in the Sun” event every spring in conjunction with Bike Week in Daytona.
+This event may or may not be a part of the championship series with this determination being made prior to the start of the series.
 A NATC national event may be held instead of the normal “Fun in the Sun” event.
 In the case of a NATC event, the NATC rules shall supersede any conflicting FTA rules.

-7. Other events not part of the championship series may be scheduled at the discretion of the executive board.
+Other events not part of the championship series may be scheduled at the discretion of the executive board.
 These may include “fun trials”, a trials school, or trials demonstrations.